 Enhancing Response Rates and Minimising Nonresponse Bias

 High response rates are usually considered as an indicator of good survey quality.
-In the Specifications of the ESS, a minimum target response rate of 70% in each country has been outlined: “… the minimum target response rate […] should be 70%.
+In the ESS Specification, a minimum target response rate of 70% in each country has been outlined: “… the minimum target response rate […] should be 70%.
 All countries are expected to aim for the 70% response rate or – where this is considered highly unlikely – plan for a higher response rate than in the previous round.”

 To pursue high response rates a series of measures can be taken, such as training interviewers in obtaining cooperation, sufficient remuneration of the interviewers, advance letters and incentives for sampled persons, allowing time for multiple visits at different times of the day and in different days of the week, and close fieldwork monitoring.